derrickstolee/Coloring/Readme.md

 ## Compilation

+This project requires [nauty 2.6](http://users.cecs.anu.edu.au/~bdm/nauty/).
+Unzip the `nauty` source code into a directory called `nauty` adjacent to the root of this git repository.
+For example, I have one directory that contains a `nauty` folder and a `Coloring` folder.

 Navigate to the `src/` directory and type `make`.
 The binaries will be loaded into the `bin/` directory.

 ## Execution